Stained Glass Cutting Technique – Tips for Accurate Cutting

 If you’re experiencing all these little annoyances with your stained glass making there are ways to nail these basics once and for all.

-If you don’t have a class near by my Stained Glass Made Perfect course has helped many people rectify these small – but irritating! – mistakes.
+If you don’t have a class nearby my Stained Glass Made Perfect course has helped many people rectify these small – but irritating! – mistakes.
 The class is online and done in your own time so you can master all the techniques even if you aren’t able to get to a physical class.
 You can find out more about it here Stained Glass Made Perfect.

 Stained Glass Cutting Technique – Preventing Flares